 When I was a youngin, my brother used to climb the gutter of my house to get in if the doors were locked, and it scared the shit outta me.
-I shot this roll in Bristol whilst travelling with the Fifth Unit guys, who are based in Surrey, when Markus fully induced that same feeling I had when I was a kid.
+I shot this roll in Bristol whilst traveling with the Fifth Unit guys, who are based in Surrey, when Markus fully induced that same feeling I had when I was a kid.

 The guys had actually just gotten back from touring around the US which (probably) inspired them to start hitting cat drop descents like these, as the technique kinda came from the States.